Microsoft, Apple, and Google Join Forces to Kill the Password

 It’s also phishing-proof: because users must have their phone near a device to authenticate with it, hackers can’t spoof logins like they can today.

 Isn’t this just MFA or passwordless?

-At first glance, this new system sounds a lot like multifactor authentication (MFA) or passwordless.
-These technologies are better than a password alone, but they still have issues.
+At first glance, this new system sounds like Microsoft Authenticator a Microsoft 365 App that helps with multifactor authentication (MFA).
+This technology is better than a password, but it still has issues.
 For one, some hackers can now intercept those one-time codes MFA keeps texting you.
 (It’s not common, but it does happen.)
 MFA systems can end up locking you out if you lose access to your phone or authenticator or fob.
 And attempts to resolve both of these issues get complicated (and expensive) — and ultimately still rely on an insecure password as a backup.

 Also, MFA doesn’t work across devices and platforms, so you keep getting punted back to login screens.

 Passkey manages to solve all of these issues, providing a safer, more secure login experience that’s truly, actually passwordless.